 The dam operators try to attach significance to the fact that a petition to modify was filed instead of appeals of water quality certifications.
-However, there is nothing in either the statute or Board rules that restricts when a petition to modify can be filed.
+However, there is nothing in either the statute or the Board rules that restricts when a petition to modify can be filed.
 In addition, some of the water quality certifications are very old, and a lot more information about eels has been generated since they were issued.
 In any event, it is not feasible for citizens to appeal every water quality certification; consolidated proceedings on a request to modify certifications is the most practical way for the concerned public to address the issues presented here.

-III.
+IV.
 ECONOMIC IMPACT IS NOT A FACTOR TO CONSIDER IN MAKING A DECISION ON MODIFICAITON.

-Miller Hydro Group, Topsham Hydro and the City of Lewiston argue that FOMB's Petition does not discuss or present evidence with respect to cost of eel protection measures, and therefore should be dismissed.
+Miller Hydro Group argues that FOMB's Petition does not discuss or present evidence with respect to cost of eel protection measures and, therefore, should be dismissed.
 Ch.
-2, § 27 sets forth the criteria to be evaluated in determining whether to modify a water quality certification; economics is not one of those criteria.
+2, § 27 sets forth the criteria to be evaluated in determining whether to modify a water quality certification.
+Economics is not one of those criteria.
 Further, conditions for water quality certifications do not take into account the costs of measures necessary to achieve compliance with water quality standards.
 38 M.R.S.A. § 464(F)(3).

-In any event, the Petition provides evidence that eel protection measures such as deep gates and night time shutdowns are economically feasible: other dam operators have implemented these measures.
+In any event, the Petition provides evidence that eel protection measures, such as deep gates and night time shutdowns are economically feasible.
+Other dam operators have implemented these measures.
 June 17, 2005 letter from Dana Murch of DEP to Watts and others (Petition Ex.
 "I").

-IV.
-FOMB HAS STANDING.
+V. FOMB HAS STANDING.

-Miller Hydro and Topsham Hydro argues that FOMB does not have standing because FOMB has not presented evidence of harm to any species from the Worumbo Project on the Androscoggin and has not documented any harm to FOMB.
-DEP staff recommended that the Board find that FOMB has standing to bring the petition seeking modifications of the Kennebec dam water quality certifications, and the Board should make the finding for the Androscoggin Petition as well.
+Miller Hydro argues that FOMB does not have standing because you have not presented evidence of harm to any species from the

+Worumbo Project on the Androscoggin and you have not documented any harm to FOMB.